Life (1999 film): Plot

 At a dance social, Biscuit confides to Ray that he is due for release but fears his family will not accept his homosexuality.
 Despite Ray's sincere encouragement, Biscuit commits suicide by crossing the gun line, to the other inmates' shock and heartache.

 Can't-Get-Right is soon released without Ray and Claude, which causes extreme frustration and a bitter falling out between them, ending their friendship.
 Over the following years, Ray attempts several lone escapes unsuccessfully.

-By 1972, Ray and Claude are still not speaking; all their friends but Willie have either died or been released.
+By 1972, Ray and Claude are still not speaking to each other; all their friends but Willie have either died or been released.
 One day, Claude snaps, running past the gun line to steal a pie and feast on it, and his punishment is to stand barefoot on a case of glass bottles.
 Dillard offers to set Ray free if he will shoot Claude should he move.
 He refuses as he makes a provocative statement toward the Guard Captain, so he is given the same punishment.
 Touched, Claude apologizes, and they finally make amends.

 Ray and Claude are transferred to live and work at Superintendent Dexter Wilkins' mansion.
 Ray does yard work, while Claude works inside and befriends the sympathetic Wilkins, who was set to retire.
 Claude is entrusted to pick up the new superintendent, former Sheriff Warren Pike.

 While on a pheasant hunt one day, Ray confronts Pike upon seeing him wearing his father's watch and the scar on his cheek, realizing he framed them 40 years ago.
 Pike then recognizes Ray and threatens to kill him.
 Ray points Pike's shotgun at him, explaining to Wilkins that Pike framed them for murder.
 The sheriff admits it with no remorse.
 Furious, Claude tries to take the gun from Ray and kill Pike himself, while Pike pulls a hidden Derringer on them.
 Realizing they are innocent and disgusted with Pike, Wilkins kills him, calling it a hunting accident.
 Avenged, Ray reclaims the watch.
 Wilkins apologizes for their unjust imprisonment, promising to issue them pardons, but suffers a fatal heart attack before he can.

 In 1997, present day, Ray and Claude live in the prison infirmary with Willie.
 Claude tells Ray of a new plan, which Ray initially rejects, but then follows Claude to hear more.
 That night, the infirmary catches fire, and they seemingly perish.
 The inmates are saddened by the story, and Willie then reveals that Ray and Claude planted two bodies from the morgue in their beds, started the blaze, then escaped in the fire trucks.